mongodb/stitch-examples/blog-comments-simple/README.md

 That function first logs the user into stitch anonymously, and then dislpays any comments in the database.

-Since `dislpayComments` doesn't exist, lets add it:
+Since `displayComments` doesn't exist, lets add it:

          function displayComments() {
              db.collection('comments').find({}).then(docs => {